 1. Take your car in for regular servicing

 While taking your car in for its scheduled service will cost you money in the short term, it can save you money in the long term.
 For vehicles, prevention is cheaper than cure, so having your car serviced will maintain your vehicle’s health and reduce the chance of (costly) things going wrong.
 This will prolong the lifespan of your car and ensures crucial parts, such as your brakes and steering, are working well.
+Doing your research before buying to ensure you’re buying the cheapest new car is only part of the equation — you need to factor in ongoing maintenance cost for the car too.

 A frequently serviced car will also retain its value, scoring you a higher sale price when you decide to sell.